Fundamentals of Railway Curve Superelevation

 Transition Between Zero Cross Level and Superelevation.

 When superelevation is applied to a curve consideration must be given to the procedure that will be used to introduce the change from zero cross level condition of the tangent track preceding the curve to the full superelevation of the curve and then back to zero cross level condition of the tangent track following the curve.
 The previously described is referred to as run off, run out or run in, regardless of whether the change in rail elevation is considered to be increasing or decreasing.
-In current full scale practice superelevation run off is preferably accomplished in conjunction with the use of easement curves, also known as transition curves or spirals, that are located before and after a circular curve.
+In current full scale practice superelevation run off is preferably accomplished in conjunction with the use of easement curves, also known as transition curves or spirals, located before and after a circular curve.
 The fundamental element of an easement curve is its varying radius that gradually introduces a change in alignment from tangent to circular curve or vice versa.
 This is taken advantage of by applying superelevation to an easement curve at a rate that corresponds to the rate of change of curvature of the easement curve.
 Rolling stock traversing at constant velocity an easement curve with run off applied will experience a change in the centrifugal force developed as the radius changes and a generally simultaneous counteracting effect produced by the corresponding change in superelevation.
 It should be noted that when the word curve is used individually it is generally understood to mean a circular curve or simple curve, that being a curve of constant radius.

 During the early period of railway construction and operation in the United States, circa 1900, easement curves before and after a circular curve may not necessarily have been used.
 Superelevation run off would instead be applied to a given length of tangent track before and after a circular curve.
 The foregoing is not as satisfactory a method of accomplishing run off as compared to the use of an easement curve due to the fact that the maximum acceptable deviation from zero cross level condition on a tangent track run off may limit the superelevation on the circular curve and thus the velocity on the circular curve.
 In some cases the run off would be divided with a portion of the run off on the tangent and the remaining run off on the circular curve in an effort to increase the superelevation on the circular curve and thus the velocity.
 W. M. Camp addresses this issue in his book "Notes on Track," the first edition published by the author in 1903, which includes the following: "The value of easement or transition curves is greatest where sustained high speed is practicable.
 Elevation for simple circular curves can be run in quite satisfactorily for good speed, [The foregoing refers to run in applied to tangents before and after a circular curve] and it is only where extraordinary results are desired that the greater expense and care necessary to maintain the easement curve can be justified.
 The most practical or satisfactory application of the easement curve is then not so much to curves so sharp that in any event speed must be reduced in running around them, but to those curves of comparatively smaller degree where, with the aid of the transition curve, the slackening of speed may be avoided; and while by using the transition curve a slightly higher speed on curves of, say, about 6 or 8 deg., might be had with a feeling of greater comfort or security, perhaps, still its use on curves less than 6 or 8 deg. must no doubt be the more justifiable practice.
 Not necessarily, then, are transition curves best suited to roads of heaviest curvature.
 Furthermore, it will usually be found that the surroundings which determine the location of a sharp curve will allow of but little room for easements.
 In any case the easement should be no longer than to give sufficient distance in which to run out the elevation.
 Any available room beyond this had better be used in reducing the curvature of the central or circular portion of the curve."

 The Deerfield and Roundabout Railway from 1977 to 2007 in an effort to simplify aspects of track design and construction did not generally install easement curves.
 This scheme might be thought of as following the 1903 "Camp philosophy" described for "roads of heaviest curvature."
 A typical main line curve on the Deerfield and Roundabout Railway has a radius of 75 feet and is equivalent to a 600 foot radius curve in full scale practice having a degree of curvature of 9.6 degrees.
-In early 2008 the engineering department of the Deerfield and Roundabout Railway concluded that in order to better demonstrate full scale railway engineering practices typically used after the early decades of the Twentieth Century, new main line curve construction on the Deerfield and Roundabout Railway will include easement curves and, where practical and when time permits, existing curves without easements will be realigned and provided with easement curves.
+In early 2008 the engineering department of the Deerfield and Roundabout Railway concluded that in order to better demonstrate full scale practice railway engineering practices typically used after the early decades of the Twentieth Century, new main line curve construction on the Deerfield and Roundabout Railway will include easement curves and, where practical and when time permits, existing curves without easements will be realigned and provided with easement curves.

-Supplemental Benefit of Superelevation, One-Eighth Scale Model Practice.
+Supplemental Benefit of Superelevation, One-Eighth Model Scale Practice.

 Typical ballasted railway track that has been surfaced to zero cross level or to an established superelevation may after it has been placed in service deviate from the original surfaced condition due to disturbing forces that act upon the track structure.
-The direction, magnitude and rate of deviation from the original surfaced condition depends on the stability of the track, ballast and roadbed to resist the disturbing forces.
+The direction, magnitude and rate of deviation from the original surfaced condition depending on the stability of the track, ballast and roadbed to resist the disturbing forces.

-In one-eighth scale model practice passengers may experience an uncomfortable sensation when rounding a curve when the elevation of the outside rail of the curve is lower than the elevation of the inside rail.
+In one-eighth model scale practice passenger's may experience an uncomfortable sensation when rounding a curve when the elevation of the outside rail of the curve is lower than the elevation of the inside rail.
 This might be attributable to a passengers expectation of leaning toward the center of the curve and instead the passenger car tilts toward the outside of the curve.
 In a case where the outside rail of a curve is gradually lowering in elevation relative to the inside rail, the initial application of superelevation provides a period of time before the elevation of the outside rail falls below the elevation of the inside rail.

 Additional Considerations When Applying Superelevation.